How do you create a report table in Excel?

 1. Create your raw data set - pivot tables work best if there is a single type of variable along the vertical axis (like people in our example above).
 There can then be as many variables about these as desired along the horizontal axis (i.e. height, baskets, and limbo).

-6. In the values field - select the variable you want to manipulate using one of the set Excel functions (like add, subtract, average, etc,) - in this case, it was height, and we wanted to average it.
+1. In the values field - select the variable you want to manipulate using one of the set Excel functions (like add, subtract, or average) - in this case, it was height, and we wanted to average it.

 Fluence Technologies